The Evolution of Twitter

 Why Does Twitter Have To Evolve?

-Twitter found its initial relevancy in its ability to share information instantly.
-With breaking news, live tweeting, and easier access to celebrities, the social networking site has made news more accessible to the masses.
+Twitter found its initial relevance in its ability to share information instantly.
+With breaking news, live tweeting, and easier access to the personal lives of celebrities, the social networking site has made news more accessible to the masses.
 Yet, despite Twitter’s benefits, users are experiencing some serious drawbacks as well.

-Twitter has become a platform known for the hostile environment it creates.
+Twitter has become a platform largely known for its hostility.
 “Twitter Wars” sweep through the network.
-It’s become an abusive platform, ripe for online harassment and cyberbullying.
+It’s become a divisive platform, ripe with online harassment and cyberbullying.
 The social aspect of the network has been lost because of this.
 Tweets have turned into vicious attacks by people who are unwilling to listen to the other side.

 Twitter is also having trouble in its lack of user growth.
 It is losing more followers than it gains.
 This is due in part to the growing importance of the influencer-follower relationship on social media.
 As more influencers — celebrities, verified accounts, and others — leave the network, their followers leave as well.
 Users are keeping up with their favorite celebrities on Snapchat and Instagram, rather than Twitter.